glavkote/glavkote/README.md

 Throughout my career, I often took on independent freelance work alongside my main jobs, with clients coming through personal referrals.
 Over the years, I built, repaired, and maintained hundreds of desktop PCs and printers; serviced and installed video surveillance systems and access control solutions; and installed extensive Ethernet and telephone cabling across small business offices, industrial facilities, and multi-story buildings.

-I hold three degrees in Information Technology: a Technician’s Degree (2008–2012), a Bachelor’s Degree (2012–2015), and a Postgraduate Diploma with a qualification as Systems Engineer (2015–2017).
+I hold two degrees in Information Technology: a Technician’s degree (2008-2012) and a Bachelor’s degree (2012-2015).
+I also have a postgraduate diploma with a qualification as Systems Engineer (2015-2017).

 </details>